-STRUCTURAL SUITABILITY - Ensure the structure conforms to drawing S01E to S03E.
-If unsure, consult a builder.
+STRUCTURAL SUITABILITY - Ensure the opening is strong enough to support the door.
+If unsure, consult builder or professional door installer.

-SIDEROOM - A minimum of 100mm (135mm desirable) of sideroom is required behind the opening and should extend above the head to allow for bracket fixing.
-Sideroom on one side of minimum 140mm recommended, 190mm is required if a B&D Controll-A-Door[®] garage door opener is to be fitted now or in the future.
+SIDEROOM - A minimum of 75mm (100mm desirable) of sideroom is required behind the opening and should extend above the head to allow for bracket fixing.
+Sideroom on one side of 115mm is required if a B&D Controll-A-Door® garage door opener is to be fitted now or in the future.